Linz - NbS as a motor for urban growth

 Impacts of EU research and innovation projects:

 While GREEN SURGE (Hansen, 2015) has analysed initiatives and projects in Linz, the city has not participated in any further EU projects focusing on urban greening.
-Furthermore, for the Municipality of Linz, activities by GREENSURGE did not entail implementation of NBS projects, but were limited to analysis of NBS related policies in the case study city, and the analysis had no further impact on the city’s policy.
+Furthermore, for the Municipality of Linz, activities by GREENSURGE did not entail implementation of NbS projects, but were limited to analysis of NbS related policies in the case study city, and the analysis had no further impact on the city’s policy.

 Contacts: